 - 42 Some stakeholders have proposed to the IASB to exempt from the requirement to apply annual cohorts contracts whose fixed cash flows (including guarantees) are either shared amongst policyholders, or small.
 They believe that for this target population there would be high costs of implementation of the requirements and no benefits in terms of relevance.
-Some stakeholders have proposed that requiring the contracts to fall under the VFA will mean that the value relevance of annual cohorts will be small as other fixed cash flows are expected to be small. - 43 Some consider the importance of guarantees in savings contracts has been overemphasised in the debate on the annual cohort requirement.
-They consider that as such amounts may be paid out of policyholders' profit sharing and thus, reduce the amount available for the discretionary allocation to policyholders in other groups.
-Therefore, such guarantees affect the entity's share in the underlying items only to the extent that the fair value returns from the underlying items are insufficient to pay off the cost of guarantees.
+Some stakeholders have proposed that requiring the contracts to fall under the VFA will mean that the value relevance of annual cohorts will be small as other fixed cash flows are expected to be small. - 43 Some consider the importance of guarantees in savings contracts has been overstated as such amounts are paid out of policyholders' profit sharing and thus, reduce the amount available for the discretionary allocation to policyholders in other groups.
+Such guarantees affect the entity's share in the underlying items only to the extent that the fair value returns from the underlying items are insufficient to pay off the cost of guarantees.